worikgh/llm-web/README.md

 # Interact With Large Language Models

-A web app for interacting with Large Language Models (LLMs)
+A web app for interacting with Large Language Models (LLMs).

 The web app only LLM it works with is OpenAI, and it only implements chat, currently.